 Audience: Bilingual staff, Medical interpreters and contract interpreters in healthcare, social services, and community services.

-The Medical University of South Carolina is an Approved RID CMP Sponsor for continuing education activities.
+The Medical University of South Carolina is an approved sponsor for continuing education activities for RID, CCHI, and IMIA/NBCMI.
 This Professional Studies program is offered for .7 CEUs at the Little/None Content Knowledge Level.